Healthdirect Free Australian health advice you can count on.

 Be physically active

-The following health problems are more common in people aged 40 or over, especially if you have other risk factors.
-However, there are also some things you can do to help prevent these conditions from developing:
+The following health problems may become more common in people aged 40 years or over, especially if you have other risk factors.

 Cardiovascular disease

-Cardiovascular disease (CVD) includes heart disease, stroke and blood vessel diseases of the limbs (periphery).
+Cardiovascular disease (CVD) includes heart disease, stroke and peripheral vascular disease.

-Once you reach age 45, you should have an assessment of CVD risk every 2 years.
-If you already have risk factors this should be done at 40.
-Your doctor may ask you questions and test your blood pressure and cholesterol as well as checking for other health conditions.
+If you are aged 45 years or over, you should have a cardiovascular risk assessment every 2 years.
+Your doctor will ask you some questions and test your blood pressure and cholesterol as well as checking for other health conditions.

 You can help prevent CVD by following the healthy lifestyle recommendations above, as well as by reducing high blood pressure and cholesterol.